top of page

-Ranking in AI Search Results: GEO Is Here—And Yes, It Matters
+Ranking in AI Search Results: GEO Is Here, and Yes, This Matters

 If you thought SEO was already a maze, welcome to the next level.
 AI isn’t replacing organic search, but it’s adding a whole new layer.
 And if you want to stay visible, it’s time to think beyond traditional search tactics.

 Enter GEO: Generative Engine Optimization.
-It’s not another buzzword—it’s the shift.
-It’s how we start showing up not just in search results, but inside the answers themselves.
+It’s not another buzzword, but rather, an internal shift.
+It’s how we start showing up not only in search results, but inside the answers themselves.

 Google’s AI Overviews: Where (and When) to Focus

-Yes, everyone’s experimenting with the new tools—SearchGPT, Perplexity, You.com—but most people (around 90%) are still using Google.
+Yes, everyone is experimenting with the new tools—SearchGPT, Perplexity, and You.com—but most people (around 90%) are still using Google.
 That means the most visible form of AI search right now is Google’s AI Overviews (AIOs).

-Depending on who you ask, AIOs are showing up in anywhere from 4% to 50% of all Google searches.
-That range is wide, but what’s consistent is this: AIOs overwhelmingly favor informational keywords.
+Depending on who you ask, AIOs appear in anywhere from 4% to 50% of all Google searches.
+That range is vast, but what’s consistent is this: AIOs overwhelmingly favor informational keywords.

 So, if you're trying to show up in AI-driven results, focus there.

-Not transactional searches like “best winter boots” or “ceramic cookware sale.”
-Not branded searches like “Target return policy.”
-Informational searches—the ones where users are looking to learn, compare, explore, and understand.
+Not transactional searches like “best saute pans” or “ceramic cookware sale.”
+Not branded searches like “Madewell return policy,” but informational searches where users are looking to learn, compare, explore, and understand.

 Why?
 Because that’s where AI summaries shine.
 Google knows that dropping an AI-generated blurb into a transactional search might actually get in the way.
 But for those broad, research-heavy queries?
 That’s where it adds real value.

 So what’s the move?
-Simple: get intentional about the keywords you're targeting.
-Meet your audience where they’re looking for knowledge—not just where they’re looking to buy.
+It's quite simple, really.
+All you have to do is get intentional about the keywords you're targeting.
+Meet your audience where they’re looking for knowledge, not only where they’re looking to buy.

 Whether AI is answering the question or serving up your page as the next click, it’s still all about intent.
 Understand it, align with it, and your content has a much better shot at standing out in this evolving landscape.

-Lead with Intent: Aligning Content with What Users Actually Want
+Lead with Intent: Aligning Content with What Users Want

-Whether it’s Google’s AI Overviews or platforms like Komo and Yep Chat, the one thing that stays consistent is this: user intent drives everything.
-These tools aren’t guessing—they’re built to understand why someone is asking the question in the first place.
+Whether it’s Google’s AI Overviews or platforms like Komo and Yep Chat, one thing remains consistent: user intent drives everything.
+These tools aren’t guessing.
+They are specifically and intrinsically built to understand why someone is asking the question in the first place.

-So when you’re researching keywords, don’t just think in terms of volume—ask:
+So when you’re researching keywords, don’t think only in terms of volume—ask:

-According to a recent Gartner study, over 65% of generative AI searches begin with a question—and the majority of those queries are driven by a need for fast, actionable insights.
+According to a recent Gartner study, over 65% of generative AI searches begin with a question, and a need for fast, actionable insights drives the majority of those queries.
 In fact, Google’s own research shows that users are 2.5x more likely to engage with content that directly addresses their query in a clear, conversational format.

 Most AI queries come down to one thing: questions.
-If you want your content to show up in AI-powered search, you need to answer them—clearly, concisely, and in a way that feels human.
-The right content doesn’t just inform—it anticipates, supports, and helps someone move forward in real time.
+If you want your content to appear in AI-powered search results, you need to answer them clearly, concisely, and in a way that feels human.
+The right content not only informs but also anticipates, supports, and helps you move forward in real time.

 Pro tip: Include the question within your answer.
 It helps AI understand context and gives users exactly what they’re looking for.